Emex4gman/simple-php-signUp-logic/README.md

-## A simple PHP sIgnup logic using a json file user.json to store new users.
+## A simple PHP signup logic using a json file user.json to store new users.